• Skip to primary navigation

 So from the earth or the sea to our plates, appreciating and respecting every step of finding and preparing food that would eventually become our meal.
 That is what I love about this passion for food photography, being happy and excited for those glistening fresh cherries on the green market, a single head of kale or broccoli that looks like a little nature’s miracle, that fish just caught from the sea and ready to go in the oven with some lemon, herbs and olive oil, that lobster grilling on barbecue or potatoes and carrots that still have earth on them… Seeing beauty in food, all its shapes and forms and capturing it with the camera, that’s my work and passion and this workshop just confirmed that this is what I want to do (even if I kind of already knew that ha ha!).

-When I decided to sign up for this workshop I really didn’t know what to expect, I mean I knew that it’s not like we were going to sit in the classroom and listen to the lectures but I didn’t have a clue how it’s going to be actually done.
-Well, if you are thinking about signing up for food & lifestyle or some other photography related workshop of this style, go ahead and do it!
-It will be one of the best experiences ever as you’ll get to spend time with people who share your passion and in a very relaxed atmosphere you’ll learn, talk, listen, observe, photograph and through all that you’ll find those puzzle pieces that were perhaps missing.
 I think every one of us attending (and it was a small group of 7 people) went home with something different that stayed with us the most and that helped us to make a step froward in right direction.
 I want to point out that every single one of us had different cameras, different shooting styles, different reasons to be there but we all had the same excitement to photograph beauty whether it was a gorgeous flower glistening after the rain, an amazing chocolate caramel cake or fresh croissants on the breakfast table.
 So seeing beauty is the most important and not how professional and expensive your camera is.
 And other most important thing is to learn how to see light (we were all shooting in natural light only!) and use it to achieve the mood you want.

 For me personally there were numerous things that stayed with me but let’s say one of the biggest moments were when I realized that if I wanted to achieve that mood in photos I was trying to, I have to use much less light and not be afraid of those shadows and contrasts!
 Sometimes even just a little bit of direct light coming behind the curtain is enough to create beautiful images and I was always nervous about not having enough light to shoot so that’s changed now.
 I’m feeling much more relaxed to shoot in darker environment and I’m loving it actually! 🙂